morgango/setec_astronomy/README.md

 * `es-cluster-no-plugins.yml` will build a cluster that has Elasticsearch and Kibana installed and running with no plugins.
 This should be be fully functional right out-of-the-box.
 * `es-cluster-with-plugins.yml` will build a cluster container that has Elasticsearch and Kibana installed and running with all the Elastic commercial plugins (Shield, Watcher, Marvel).
 This cluster is not in a useable state, because the commercial plugins are not configured.
 You will need to log on to each machine and confgure them properly.

+These are fed to the `docker-compose` tool with a command line like `docker-compose --file=<filename you are using> up`

 ### Configuration

-It is probably easiest to do your configuration in the command line in the **YML** files themselves.
-For example,
+It is probably easiest to do your configuration in the command line in the docker compose **YML** files themselves.
+For example:

 ```bash
 command: /usr/share/elasticsearch/bin/elasticsearch